10 Weeds that Look Like Grass: Invasive Grass Types + Pictures

 Weeds that look like grass

-For example, they’ll have a different leaf structure, introduce some flowers and some pests and diseases.
-They also compete the primary grass for water and nutrients thus making it grow poorly.
+For example, they’ll have a different leaf structure, and introduce some flowers and some pests and diseases.
+They also compete with the primary grass for water and nutrients, thus making it grow poorly.

 10 Invasive weeds that look like grass

-Some invasive weeds which can easily pass for grass include the following:
+Some invasive weeds that look like grass but not grass include the following:

 1. Crabgrass

-Crabgrass, also called finger grass, is an invasive weed looking like grass.
+Crabgrass (Digitaria sanguinalis), also called finger grass, is an invasive weed that looks like grass.
 If you find a weed that looks like Bermuda grass, that’s likely crabgrass.
 It can sprout in any part of your lawn and will spread quickly once it sprouts in one part of the lawn.
 Its growth starts in small patches which spread out in concentric circles.

-It has a course texture compared to most types of grass and is an annual plant.
-These traits are advantageous to you as you can tell it apart from the rest of the lawn, and you can be sure it’ll die after the season comes to an end.
+It has a coarse texture compared to most types of grass and is an annual plant.
+These traits are advantageous to you as you can tell it apart from the rest of the lawn, and you can be sure it’ll die after the season ends.

 The main problems caused by crabgrass are that it spreads quite fast and its damage is permanent.
 In fact, it crowds out and smothers other plants growing around it if left to spread.